typemaker-lang/typemaker/README.md

 ### Explicit keyword

-The explicit keyword keeps variables/datum/functions from undercode dead code elimination.
+The explicit keyword keeps variables/datum/functions from undergoing dead code elimination.
 Use this when these are valid reflection types

 ```dm
 explicit /datum/example {